rsmccc/mis407-proj1/README.md

 1. Each of the above tasks have one or more outcomes.
 Produce a report for each.
 2. Create GitHub repository for your project.
 Name it using the last initials of members.
 3. Maintain your code (scripts) and documentation in the repos

+### Resources:
+For a guide on structuring python programming see http://docs.python-guide.org/en/latest/writing/structure/ For a good tutorial on Sqlalchemy see http://www.pysnap.com/sqlalchemy-essential-tutorial-and-techniques/